acpopa/acpopa.github.io/index.md

 I completed my education with a integrated degree in Physics at University College London, focusing on Astronomy and Astrophysics in the final year.

-Previously, I also worked at Northeastern University London as part of their Residence Life Services Department and at University of London as part of their Intercollegiate Halls Services Department .
-Originally, I come from a small town in Romania.
+Previously, I also worked at Northeastern University London as part of their Residence Life Services Department and at University of London as part of their Intercollegiate Halls Services Department.

+Originally, I come from a small city in Romania.